 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

-The common life cycle of a product in our linear economy is: made, used and discarded.
-And unfortunately this has not only been the case since yesterday, but has been the case for around 1.5 centuries.
-The raw materials needed to manufacture these products are not reused but end up in landfill.
-Not only does this mean endless waste and the consequences for our climate are devastating, the raw materials used are also limited.
-According to forecasts, we would need three earths in 2050 to meet our raw material requirements.
+The typical lifecycle of a product in our linear economy goes like this: made, used, and thrown away.
+And unfortunately, this has not just been the case since yesterday, but for around 1.5 centuries by now.
+The raw materials needed to manufacture these products are not reused but end up as waste.
+Not only does this mean an infinite amount of waste and have devastating consequences for our climate, but the raw materials used for it are also limited.
+According to forecasts, by 2050 we would need three Earths to meet our demand for raw materials.
 At least if nothing changes.
-And this is where the circular economy comes in.
-The circular economy is an economic model in which existing products and materials are constantly being fed back into the cycle.
-This is done by reusing, sharing, repairing and recycling what already exists for as long as possible.
-In this way, product life cycles are extended many times over, resources and our climate are protected and the world's mountains of rubbish have the chance to shrink.n.
+This is exactly where the circular economy comes in.
+The circular economy is an economic model in which existing products and materials are returned to the cycle again and again.
+This happens by reusing, sharing, repairing, and recycling what already exists for as long as possible.
+In this way, product life cycles are extended many times over, resources and our climate are protected, and the world’s mountains of waste have a chance to shrink.

-Ever since Maren Jewelery was founded, we have seen ourselves as a mindful, responsible and sustainable company.
-Consequently, the only option for us was to run our company according to the principles ofcircular economy build up.
-We firmly believe that it is possible to trigger systematic change if only enough companies join us on this journey.
-For this reason, we are big fans of all other labels that also follow a circular approach and thus enable and strengthen the circular economy.
+Since Maren Jewellery was founded, we have been working intensively on topics such as the circular economy, material responsibility, and resource conservation.
+As a result, the only option for us was to integrate many principles of the circular economy into our business model.
+We firmly believe that it is possible to trigger systemic change if enough companies join us on this path.
+For this reason, we are big fans of all the other labels that also pursue a circular approach and promote the principles of the circular economy.
 Whether within the jewelry industry or beyond.

 Interview with Slow Fashion Label 'The Slow Label'

-Today we speak to Anna-Laura Amenta, the founder of the sustainable label founded in 2019 The Slow Label about starting her business and her first circular product.
-The company is built on the three basic principles of sustainability, transparency and social responsibility and is extremely honest in its communication right from the start with regard to raw materials and production, but also to any weak points and potential for improvement.
+Today we’re speaking with Anna-Laura Amenta, founder of the sustainable label The Slow Label, founded in 2019, about starting her company and her first circular product.
+The company is built on the three core principles of sustainability, transparency, and social responsibility, and from the very beginning it has been extremely honest in its communication about raw materials and production, as well as any weaknesses and areas for improvement.

-What is particularly advanced for us is that it is completely transparent Price breakdown for each individual product, which shows exactly which components and how much the corresponding product price is made up of.
+What we find especially progressive is their completely transparent price breakdown for each individual product, which shows exactly which components make up the respective product price and to what extent.

 Getting dressed is a daily ritual – buying clothes shouldn't be.